MicrosoftDocs/architecture-center/docs/example-scenario/devops/automate-sentinel-integration-content.md

 The following are things to consider when choosing options for the agents and runners in your Microsoft Sentinel solution:

 * Does your organization need dedicated resources for running processes on your Microsoft Sentinel environment(s)?
-* Does your organization want to isolate resources for Production environment DevOps activities from the rest of environments?
+* Does your organization want to isolate resources for Production environment DevOps activities from the rest of the environments?
-* Does your organization need to test cases that require access to critical resources or resources available only on an internal network?
+* Does your organization need to test certain cases that require access to critical resources or resources available only on an internal network?

-## Deploy this scenario
+### Orchestration and automation of release processes

 You can set up the deployment process with Azure DevOps or GitHub.
 Azure DevOps supports using a YAML pipeline or a Release pipeline.
 For more information on using a YAML pipeline in Azure DevOps, see [Use Azure Pipelines](https://docs.microsoft.com/en-us/azure/devops/pipelines/get-started/pipelines-get-started?view=azure-devops).
 For more information on using a Release pipeline in Azure DevOps, see [Release pipelines](https://docs.microsoft.com/en-us/azure/devops/pipelines/release/?view=azure-devops).
 For more information on using GitHub with GitHub Actions, see [Understanding GitHub Actions](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions).

-### Azure DevOps deployment
+#### Azure DevOps

 You can do the following deployment activities in an Azure DevOps deployment.